by Janis / 2 comments - Orginally published:31st May 2019

 The Cultural Landscape of Sintra was inscribed onto the UNESCO World Heritage list in 1995.

 The Monastery of Alcobaça in the heart of Portugal was founded in 1153 by Afonso Henriques, the first King of Portugal.
-When you arrive at the Gothic monastery, it pretty imposing and dominates the whole square.
+When you arrive at the Gothic monastery, it is pretty imposing and dominates the whole square.
 It is the largest church in Portugal, so not too surprising.

 Outside the Monastery of Alcobaça